Talk to a lawyer

 • Information about the acquiring authority and project details

-If access to any of these documents is denied, landowners can file a Right to Information (RTI) request to obtain the information.
+If access to any of these documents is denied, landowners can file a Right to Information (RTI) request to obtain them.

 Who Is Eligible For Compensation?